savchenko/windows10/README.md

 3. Install latest BIOS from a vendor or flash Coreboot with the latest CPU microcode.
 4. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch/ using CSME, link above.
 4. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d.
-5. Disable HyperThreading&reg; if you can afford the performance loss.
+5. In case you are using Intel&trade; CPU, consider disabling HyperThreading&reg;.
    1. On certain SMB platforms IntelTXT&reg; is enabled and not exposed in BIOS which may prevent from disabling HT.
    2. This, however, sometimes can be circumvented by using vendor's mass-provisioning tool.
 For example, Hewlett Packard:
    ```powershell